Montagu Brookes1

 Thomas Fortescue was the son of William Fortescue.2 He married Elizabeth Hamilton, daughter of James Hamilton and Hon.
 Anne Mordaunt.
 He died in February 1769.3

-Thomas Fortescue lived at Randalstown, County Louth, Ireland.1
+He lived at Randalstown, County Louth, IrelandG.1

 Children of Thomas Fortescue and Elizabeth Hamilton